Adam Ashe

-Adam Ashe (born 24 July 1993 in Glasgow) is a former Scotland international rugby union player and now rugby union coach.
-He is the Assistant Coach for the Stirling Wolves.
-He previously played for the LA Giltinis of Major League Rugby in the MLR; and for Glasgow Warriors.
+Adam Ashe (born 24 July 1993 in Glasgow) is a Scotland international rugby union coach and former player.
+He is the Forwards Coach for the Glasgow Hawks.
+He previously played for the LA Giltinis of Major League Rugby in the MLR; and for Glasgow Warriors in the URC; and Stirling Wolves in the Super 6.

-He played at the either number 8 or flanker.
+He played at the either Number 8 or Flanker.